-IUDs (Intra Uterine Devices) can be a really helpful option for those looking for a hassle free birth control solution.
+IUDs (Intra Uterine Devices) can be a helpful option for those looking for a hassle-free birth control solution.
 The hormonal form of IUDs can also provide ease for those living with menstrual related disease and heavy bleeding.
-These T shaped devices are hassle free, discreet and can be very effective.
+These T shaped devices are discreet and can be very effective.
 IUDs need to be inserted by a healthcare provider and the procedure itself only takes a few minutes.
-Depending on your healthcare coverage, an IUD can be costly, and the insertion experience for some, may be uncomfortable (remember to relax those pelvic floor muscles).
-Most who choose the IUD route have put good thought into the option and keeping their IUD in place for years to follow is the ideal.
+Depending on your healthcare coverage, an IUD can be costly.
+The insertion experience for some, may be uncomfortable (remember to relax those pelvic floor muscles).
+Most who choose the IUD route have put good thought into the option.
+Not to forget, keeping their IUD in place for years to follow is ideal.

 Insertion involves a speculum (the same tool used when you get a pap) which is inserted into the vagina.
 Then, an inserter is used to place the IUD through the opening of your cervix and into your uterus.
 Often, having an IUD inserted during your cycle can make the experience more pleasant as the opening to the cervix is a bit wider.

 Did you know your cervix changes shape and positioning throughout your cycle?
 Since the DivaCup is designed to sit low in the vaginal canal, away from the cervix, the IUD strings shouldn’t interfere with cup placement.
-However, for those with a dropped cervix, you may find your cup sits close to your cervix.
+However, if you have a dropped cervix, you may find your cup sits close to your cervix.
 Being mindful of this when inserting and removing your DivaCup is important.
 Not sure how to find your cervix?
-Check out our Cervix blog post.
+Check out our cervix blog post.

-If you know your cup sits closer to your cervix, we recommend gently sliding your finger alongside the outside of the cup prior to removal to ensure the strings of your IUD are out of the way.
-Once confirmed, gently pinch the the base, release the seal and remove your cup.
+If your cup sits closer to your cervix, when ready to remove, we recommend gently sliding your finger alongside the outside of the cup to ensure the strings of your IUD are out of the way.
+Once confirmed, gently pinch the base, release the seal and remove your cup.